 This program is viewed as having a dual role.
 Candidates work towards improving their professional proficiency and status while developing knowledge and skill related to research.
-A course in research methods and statistics must be included in the program of study.
-Candidates must pass a final oral examination conducted by the candidate’s graduate committee.
+A course in research methods and statistics must be included in the academic plan.
+Candidates must pass a final oral examination conducted by the candidate’s academic plan committee.
 The oral examination focuses on courses taken, professional experiences, and defense of the thesis.

-Students will become well-versed in the following learning areas while in their tenure as a graduate student in the Agricultural Education program at Iowa State University:
+Students will become well-versed in the following learning areas as a graduate student in Agricultural Education at Iowa State University:

 - Delivery Systems: Select, organize, and implement appropriate delivery systems to fit a variety of teaching and learning situations.